KIT-GameJam/Hackerspiele/README.md

 To add a new micogame, follow these steps:

+1. Fork this repository.
-1. Create a new directory for your game in `microgames/`.
+2. Create a new directory for your game in `microgames/`.
-2. Create your game.
+3. Create your game.
 The script of the main scene should extend `MicroGame` and send the `finished` signal to indicate a win or a loss.
 When the time is up, the `on_timeout` function will be called.
 By default, it will return `Result.Loss`, but this behaviour can be overwritten.
+You can also adjust the default time by editing the `time` export var.
-3. Add your main scene to the `scenes` array in `microgames/microgames.gd`.
+4. Add your main scene to the `scenes` array in `microgames/microgames.gd`.
-4. Open a PR with your changes.
+5. Open a PR with your changes.

 For an example, take a look at `microgames/hello/`.